Submissions

 Revista de Psiquiatría Infanto-Juvenil (abbreviated: Rev Psiquiatr Infanto-Juv), published quarterly, is the official publication of the Spanish Association of Child and Adolescent Psychiatry (AEPNYA), and aims to contribute, through its publication, in improving the quality of clinical care, research, teaching and management of all aspects (theoretical and practical) related to child and adolescent psychiatry.
 Therefore, it is interested in the publication of manuscripts related to the study of these contents from different points of view: genetic, epidemiological, clinical, psychotherapeutic, pharmacological, health care, etc., as well as from a social, cultural and economic perspective.

 All manuscripts will be preliminarily reviewed through the Crossref Similarity Check system.
 Revista de Psiquiatría Infanto-Juvenil has no article processing charges (APC).
-The journal is fully sponsored, since its creation, by the Spanish Association of Child and Adolescent Psychiatry (AEPNYA).
+The journal is fully managed and sponsored, since its creation, by the Spanish Association of Child and Adolescent Psychiatry (AEPNYA).

-Revista de Psiquiatría Infanto-Juvenil adheres to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (5th edition, http://www.icmje.org): International Committee of Medical Journal Editors, the Vancouver Reccomendations (1997) and COPE guidelines on publication ethics.
+Revista de Psiquiatría Infanto-Juvenil adheres to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (5th edition, http://www.icmje.org): International Committee of Medical Journal Editors, the Vancouver Reccomendations (1997) and

 These publication Guidelines cover the general aspects most commonly used in the writing of scientific papers.
-In those cases where the guidelines prove insufficient to solve a specific issue, the following website should be consulted: http://www.icmje.org; http://www.icmje.org/recommendations/translations/spanish2016.pdf
+In those cases where the guidelines prove insufficient to solve a specific issue, the International Committee of Medical Journal Editors web should be consulted ( http://www.icmje.org; in Spanish http://www.icmje.org/recommendations/translations/spanish2016.pdf ).

 The cover letter should be addressed to the journal's Editor-in-Chief to briefly present the article and the interest of its publication in the journal.